umbraco/UmbracoDocs/Reference/Querying/IPublishedContent/Collections.md

 ## Filtering, Ordering & Extensions

-Filtering and Ordering are done simply with Linq.
+Filtering and Ordering are done simply with LINQ.

 Some examples: